 • Drink 8 ounces of water 20 to 30 minutes before you start exercising or during your warm-up

 A general rule of thumb is to try to drink at least half your body weight in ounces throughout the day, every day.
+Check out this pounds-to-ounces calculator to figure out how much you should be drinking.

 When you are active, your body sweats to regulate body temperature and cool itself down.
 The more you sweat, the more fluid is lost.
 This loss will need to be replenished in order to maximize performance and endurance.